wrvenkat/ibnr/README.md

 * ibnr is customizable in that it reads the configuration details of what software to install from the ppa_list.conf file inside the [ibnr-conf](https://github.com/wrvenkat/ibnr-conf) directory which is maintained separately.
 The install tool handles "dependencies" to an extent.
 This file is configurable.
 Please see [ibnr-conf](https://github.com/wrvenkat/ibnr-conf) for more information.

 * While ibnr provides support for adding and installing software from PPAs, it also supports installation by running individual build scripts.
+Please see [install_Scripts](https://github.com/wrvenkat/install_scripts) for more information on this.

 * All successful entries that have been installed are logged in the successful_ppa_list.conf file.